Kevin Graber: Playing career

 As a college player, Graber transferred from Division I Winthrop University to The College of Saint Rose in his hometown of Albany, New York, where he twice earned first-team all-conference and all-region honors and helped lead the Golden Knights to berth in the 1990 NAIA World Series.
 After rebounding from a life-threatening cancer diagnosis and ensuing treatments, he managed to forge a playing career that included stops in Australia, Minnesota, and upstate New York, batting .311 as a middle infielder for the Prairie League's Southern Minnesota Stars in his best professional season.

 Honors & Awards

 Graber was inducted into the Amsterdam Mohawks Hall of Fame in 2016, in recognition of a trio of all-star seasons (1988, 1989, and 1990) playing in the Northeastern Collegiate Baseball League.

 Education

-Graber earned a master's degree in education with a concentration in English from the University of Massachusetts Amherst.
+Graber graduated from the College of Saint Rose.
+He earned a master's degree in education with a concentration in English from the University of Massachusetts Amherst.